-The 1998 Stock Incentive Plan and 2007 Stock Incentive Plan provide for accelerated vesting of stock awards that the executive has already received, not for additional payments.
-The 1998 Stock Incentive Plan has a single trigger component, the Change in Control event.
-If there is a Change in Control event, the accelerated vesting of stock-based compensation will occur whether or not the executive's employment is terminated.
-This further protects the executive because it provides him or her with an opportunity to exercise and vote the option shares as a stockholder.
-The 2007 Stock Incentive Plan also has a single trigger change in control accelerated vesting component, which will apply unless, in the case of a merger or acquisition of the Company by another business entity, the surviving, continuing, or purchasing corporation assumes the awards previously issued under that plan.
+The 2007 Stock Incentive Plan provides for accelerated vesting of stock awards that the executive has already received, not for additional payments.
+The 2007 Stock Incentive Plan has a single trigger change in control accelerated vesting component, which will apply unless, in the case of a merger or acquisition of the Company by another business entity, the surviving, continuing, or purchasing corporation assumes the awards previously issued under that plan.